kaditya25/game-engine/doc/final-project-instructions.md

 up to them to determine how they will tackle this problem.

-Students are allowed to add any additional files, functions, or enhancements to their GameEngine code base.
+Students are allowed to add any additional files, functions, or enhancements to their Game Engine code base.
 However, students are not allowed to modify or delete current functionality without the explicit permission of one of the TAs.

 ## Code Restrictions